-- 1 We recommend routine measurement of liver enzymes before statin initiation in DKD, at 3 months after commencement and annually thereafter (Grade 1C). - 2 We recommend measurement of serum creatine kinase in people with muscle pain (Grade 1C). - 3 We do not recommend >40 mg/ day simvastatin in DKD due to the increased risk of muscular side effects (Grade 1A). - 4 We do not recommend >20 mg/ day simvastatin when prescribed in combination with amlodipine or diltiazem (Grade 1B). - 5 We recommend caution with lipid-lowering therapy in women of child-bearing potential and appropriate counselling and discontinuation of these agents if pregnancy is contemplated.
-Lipid-lowering therapy should be discontinued during pregnancy and lactation (Grade 1B).
+- 1 We recommend routine measurement of liver enzymes before statin initiation in DKD, at 3 months after commencement and annually thereafter (Grade 1C). - 2 We recommend measurement of serum creatine kinase in people with muscle pain (Grade 1C). - 3 Regarding simvastatin, - a.
+We do not recommend >40 mg/ day simvastatin in DKD due to the increased risk of muscular side effects (Grade 1A). - b.
+We do not recommend >20 mg/ day simvastatin when prescribed in combination with amlodipine or diltiazem (Grade 1B). - 4 We recommend caution with all hypolipidaemic agents in women of child-bearing potential and appropriate counselling and discontinuation of these agents if pregnancy is contemplated.
+Hypolipidaemic agents should be discontinued during pregnancy and lactation (Grade 1B).